menu

 Occupations and Workforce

-When you are in Columbus - Sugar Grove, you'll notice that it is more blue-collar than most other communities in America.
-36.95% of Columbus - Sugar Grove’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Columbus - Sugar Grove is a blue-collar town, with 36.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Columbus - Sugar Grove is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Columbus - Sugar Grove who work in office and administrative support (8.47%), sales jobs (6.90%), and healthcare (6.31%).

 Setting & Lifestyle